 (SOUNDBITE OF SONG, "THAT'S ENTERTAINMENT")

-JACK BUCHANAN: (as Jeffrey Cordova) (Singing) A clown with his pants falling down, or the dance, that's the dream of romance.
+JACK BUCHANAN: (as Jeffrey Cordova) (Singing) A clown with his pants falling down, or the dance that's a dream of romance.
 Or the scene where the villain is mean.
 That's entertainment...

 FRIEDKIN: Well, that's Jack Buchanan, who was a great English music hall star.
-And the plot is like the plots of all the great musicals, it's very simple.
+And the plot is, like the plots of all the great musicals, is very simple.
 Astaire plays a fading Hollywood movie star, which he was at the time, who's trying to make it in a Broadway musical.

 INSKEEP: You know, you are the second director of acclaimed serious films to come to this series and give us at least one movie featuring Fred Astaire.
 There must be something about him.

 FRIEDKIN: I met Fred Astaire.
 I was lucky enough to meet Fred Astaire at Hollywood Park, at the racetrack, where we both used to go regularly on weekends.
 And he was the kindest, most modest, self-effacing guy I can remember meeting out here.

 And I've learned a lot about him since, what a perfectionist he was.
 He was as much a perfectionist as a great writer.
 Every step mattered to Astaire, as every word matters to a writer, let's say, like Scott Fitzgerald.
 Every move by Astaire is poetry.

 INSKEEP: You know, he's one of several giants, Hollywood giants, in the films that you've sent us.
 Another film on that list is "Citizen Kane," of course written and directed and starring Orson Welles.

 FRIEDKIN: Well, there's a lot of controversy about the writing.
 Most of the script was written by Herman J. Mankiewicz.